Wonderwall

-It remains one of the band's most popular songs, and was voted No. 1 on the Australian alternative music radio station Triple J's "20 Years of the Hottest 100" in 2013.
+"Wonderwall" remains one of the band's most popular songs.
+In Australia, it was voted No. 1 on the alternative music radio station Triple J's Hottest 100 of 1995 and "20 Years of the Hottest 100" in 2013.
 Many artists have also covered the song, such as Ryan Adams, Cat Power, and Brad Mehldau.
 In October 2020, it became the first song from the 1990s to reach one billion streams on Spotify.
+As of October 2025, 'Wonderwall' placed at number 82 in list of Spotify streaming records.

 Production history

 The song was originally titled "Wishing Stone".
 Gallagher told NME in 1996 that "Wonderwall" was written for Meg Mathews, his then-girlfriend and later wife.
 However, after Gallagher and Mathews divorced in 2001, he said the song was not about her: "The meaning of that song was taken away from me by the media who jumped on it, and how do you tell your Mrs it's not about her once she's read it is?
 It's a song about an imaginary friend who's gonna come and save you from yourself."
 The song's final title was inspired by George Harrison's solo album Wonderwall Music.

 The song was recorded at Rockfield Studios in Wales, during a two-week recording of the Morning Glory album in May 1995.
 Morris produced the song in a half-day along with Gallagher, using a technique known as "brickwalling" to intensify the sound of the song.
 Liam Gallagher served as lead singer on the song after Noel had given him a choice between "Wonderwall" and "Don't Look Back in Anger", another single from the album, with Noel singing lead vocals on the latter.
 All of the band's members except bassist Paul "Guigsy" McGuigan contributed to the recording, with Noel playing bass instead of McGuigan.
 This decision displeased Liam, who told Morris, "That's not Oasis."

 "Wonderwall" is written in the key of F♯ minor and is set in common time with a moderate dance groove.
-Gallagher's voice ranges from an E3 to an F♯4 in the song.
+Liam Gallagher's voice ranges from an E3 to an F♯4 in the song.